actionml/docs.actionml.com/ur_config.md

   When the `"type"` is **"userDefined"** the property defined in `"name"` is expected to rank any items that you wish to use as backfill.
 This may be useful, for instance, if you wish to show promoted items when no other method to recommend is possible.

   In all cases the property value defined by `"name"` must be given a unique float value.
 For `"popular"`, `"trending"`, `"hot"`, and `"random"` the value is calculated by the UR.
-For `"userDefined"` the value is set using a `$set` event like any other property, only the value must be a float.
+For `"userDefined"` the value is set using a `$set` event like any other property.
 See "Property Change Events" [here](http://actionml.com/docs/ur_input).

 	* **name** give the field a name in the model and defaults to those mentioned above in the JSON.
-	* **type**  `"popular"`, `"trending"`, `"hot"`, `"userDefined"`,and `"random"`. `"popular"`, `"trending"`, `"hot"` use event counts that are just count, velocity of change in event counts, or the acceleration of event counts respectively. **Note**: when using "hot" the algorithm divides the events into three periods and since events tend to be cyclical by day, 3 days will produce results mostly free of daily effects for all types.
-Making this time period smaller may cause odd effects from time of day the algorithm is executed.
+	* **type**  `"popular"`, `"trending"`, `"hot"` can be defined and use event counts per item one of these can be used with `"userDefined"` and/or `"random"`. `"popular"`, `"trending"`, `"hot"` use event counts that are just count, change in event counts, or change in "trending" values.

+	 **Note**: when using "hot" the algorithm divides the events into three periods and since events tend to be cyclical by day, 3 days will produce results mostly free of daily effects.
+Making this time period smaller may cause odd effects.
 Popular is not split and trending splits the events in two.
 So choose the duration accordingly.

+	 These each add a rank value to items in the model that is used if collaborative filtering recommendations cannot be made.
+Since they rank all items they also obey filters, boosts, and business rules as any CF recommendation would.
+For example setting rankings allows CF to be preferred, then "popular" then "random" falling back to the ranking in the order they are defined.
 	* **eventNames** this is allowed only with one of the popularity types and is  array of eventNames to use in calculating the popularity model, this defaults to the primary/conversion event&mdash;the first in the `algorithm: eventNames:` list.
-	* **duration**  this is allowed only with one of the popularity type and is a duration like "3 days" (which is the default), which defines the time from now back to the last event to count in the popularity calculation.
+	* **duration**  this is allowed only with one of the popularity types and is a duration like "3 days" (which is the default), which defines the time from now back to the last event to count in the popularity calculation.
-	* **endDate**  this is allowed only with one of the popularity type and is an ISO8601-date string to use to start the duration&mdash;in other words it defines the first event to count. **This is almost never used a live system** but may be used in tests on batch imported events. first event to count.
-This is almost never used live system but may be used in tests on batch imported events.
 * **seed** Set this if you want repeatable downsampling for some offline tests.
 This can be ignored and shouldn't be set in production.